-- Regular safeguarding supervision will be offered to the Lead DSL within school - Usually offered half termly, safeguarding supervision may need to be offered more frequently and extended to other members of staff as deemed appropriate by the school. - DSLs will be supported to access training as appropriate including training in behaviour and mental health. - All DSLs will have access to the monthly Designated Safeguarding Lead case-consultation sessions organised by BCC's Education Safeguarding team.
+Recognising the impact of COVID 19, DSLs should be given additional time, particularly in the autumn term, to support staff and children regarding new safeguarding and welfare concerns.
+Regular safeguarding supervision will be offered to the Lead DSL within school usually offered half termly, safeguarding supervision may need to be offered more frequently and extended to other members of staff as deemed appropriate by the school.
+DSLs will be supported to access training as appropriate including training in behaviour and mental health.